BRETT-WIKI

 The container system can also be used for cleaning, which is a tangible advantage in everyday cleaning:

 The board no longer has to be carried to the sink to clean it.
-Over time, this new cleaning routine becomes ingrained and is simply fun compared to the cleaning of normal cutting boards in sinks that are too small.
+Over time, this new cleaning routine becomes ingrained and is simply fun compared to cleaning normal cutting boards in sinks that are too small.

 01. THE DAILY DOSE OF LOVE - CLEANING AS YOU GO

-1) EMPTY THE BRETT:
+1) EMPTY THE BOARD:

 2) SCRUB:

-Thoroughly scrub the board with hot water and plenty of soap on spot with a pot sponge.
+Thoroughly scrub the board with hot water and plenty of soap on the spot with a pot sponge.
 Then scrape off the dirty soapy water with the help of the sponge into the attached waste bin.

 3) DISASSEMBLE: